 When it came to the water, I was usually the first one in and last one out.
-For me, it was never enough to swim in it or soak in it, I wanted more than it could give me.
+For me, it was never enough to swim in it or soak in it, I think I wanted more than it could give me.
 I wanted to become part of it… or for it to become part of me.
-I’ve felt like that about a lot of things over the years including places like Jerusalem.
+I’ve felt like that about a lot of things over the years like Lake Tahoe, Yosemite and now Jerusalem.

 CS Lewis wrote if we find ourselves with a desire that nothing in this world can satisfy, the most probable explanation is that we were made for another world.

-This will be our third consecutive Fall Feasts and, after Sukkot, the mood and cadence that marks the Holy Days gradually change back to the buzz of normal life and people return to their regular routines.
+This will be our third consecutive Fall Feasts and, after Sukkot, the mood and cadence that marks the Holy Days gradually gives way to the buzz of normal life with people returning to their normal routines.
 The shift in the atmosphere alters your mood and emotions, and it sort of reminds me of when we lived in Santa Cruz.
-Those beautiful sunny days at the beach would gradually disappear under the blanket of a late afternoon marine layer.
+Those beautiful sunny days at the beach would gradually disappear under a blanket when the late afternoon marine layer unfurled.

 Those aromatic and richly flavorful stabs of joy that, for a few weeks at least, seemed to soak into this place and be absorbed by these people gives way to a familiar and persistent sense of agitation.